outdreamer/build-a-cure-1/README.md

 				- Identifying bases & other structures as an origin of a prediction function, rather than data sets alone, as alternate routes to a prediction function https://github.com/outdreamer/build-a-cure/tree/master/docs/tasks/problem_workflow_example.md

+				- generate a function with certain attributes using net intent of structural component operations

+					- to generate a function with ambiguity in input/output relationships (as in multiple inputs produce the same output), introduce an exponent in the dependent variable (like how x^2 + y^2 removes the concept of 'uniqueness' from the input/output relationship, given how exponents use repetition of the same base (x as a base, multiplied by itself), and using how combining different types of repetition can remove 'uniqueness' from the input/output relationship, and using how different pairs of inputs can generate the same outputs with a squaring operation (making squaring the unit operation to fulfills intents like "generate the 'ambiguity' attribute" or "remove the 'uniqueness' attribute")

 				- kernel trick:

 					- so from the origin intent 'differentiate shapes', we: